php-fig/fig-standards/proposed/http-message.md

 // ['bar', 'baz']
 ```

-Note: Not all header values can be concatenated using a comma (e.g.,
+Note: Most header values are concatenated using a comma but some aren't (e.g.,
 `Set-Cookie`).
 When working with such headers, consumers of
 `MessageInterface`-based classes SHOULD rely on the `getHeaderLines()` method
 for retrieving such multi-valued headers.